Caps-Looking/dieggotv/README.md

-# README
+# DieggoTV

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Rails study application about cable TV.

-* Ruby version
+* Ruby and Rails versions:
+    `Ruby 2.5.0p0`
+    `Rails 5.0.7.2`

 * System dependencies
+    `Postgres`
+    `Ruby and Rails in versions above`

 * Configuration

-* Database creation

-* Database initialization
+    Run `bundle install`
+    Change the `database.yml` with your Postgres configs
+    To create the db and tables, run `rails db:create db:migrate`
+    Run the app with `rails s`

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+    Run `bundle exec rspec spec`